Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Conclusion and perspectives

-Finally, we are interested in the following computational problem: Given a graph $G$ and a ULD lattice $L$, is $L$ generated by a CFG on $G$?
-The characterizations presenting here do not imply that they are applicable to this problem.
+Finally, we are also interested in the following computational problem: Given a graph $G$ and a ULD lattice $L$, is $L$ generated by a CFG on $G$?

-So now, we have the practical characterizations for the classes of lattices generated by CFGs defined on three classes of graphs which are studied widely in literature, they are acyclic graphs, undirected graphs, and general graphs.
-We believe that our method presented here is not only applicable to these classes but also applicable to many other classes of graphs on which CFGs define.
+So now, we have the practical criteria for the classes of lattices generated by CFGs defined on three classes of graphs which are studied widely in literature, they are acyclic graphs, undirected graphs, and directed graphs.
+We believe that our method presented here is not only applicable to these classes but also applicable to many other classes of graphs on which CFGs are defined. \text{}\\

+\textbf{Acknowledgement.} We would like to thank D. Dhar for the comments on the term ``Abelian Sandpile model'' that was used in the first version (in arXiv and also in journal).
+The more informations about this term have been added to this version.